-contemporaneous effects than for our estimated longer-term effects.
+We would expect the relationships just described to be stronger for our estimated contemporaneous effects than for our estimated longer-term effects.
 For the estimated effects of minimum wages, the contemporaneous estimates are, in fact, often about the same magnitude (although not larger).
 However, for the estimated effects of welfare benefits on poverty or public assistance, the estimated contemporaneous effects are not even the same sign.

 We present more systematic evidence in Table 8, where we report estimates of regressions of our four policy variables (the minimum wage, the EITC, welfare benefits, and time limits) on the 10-year lag of either the poverty rate or the share on public assistance, and the interaction of this lag with the indicator for the most-disadvantaged tracts.
 We also include the 10-year lag of the policy.
-These regressions tell us whether there is a relationship between policy changes and past variation in poverty or the share on public assistance in the disadvantaged tracts in a state.44
+These regressions tell us whether there is a relationship between policy changes and past variation in poverty or the share on public assistance in the disadvantaged tracts in a state.46 these would fully explain the state-level policy variation.